The Importance of an OB/GYN during Pregnancy

 OB/GYNs are extremely important to all women, pregnant or not.
 OB/GYNs are also extremely familiar with most conditions and disorders that can arise during pregnancy.
 Some of them sub-specialize in maternal-fetal medicine, reproductive endocrinology, infertility, urogynecology, pediatric gynecology, or GYN Oncology.

 When Choosing Your OB/GYN…

 If you have not yet chosen an OB/GYN and believe you are pregnant, you need to make sure that the one you choose is able to meet all your needs.
 Factors you might consider include:

 - The OB/GYN’s availability

 - Which hospital the doctors have admitting privileges to

 - The nurses and other staff

-You may even consider writing down a few questions for your first interview with a potential OB/GYN.
-While on your interview or first visit, take a look around you.
+I recommend writing down a few questions for your first interview with a potential OB/GYN.
+Many women have anxiety about their first visit, so having these questions written down will help you to make sure that you don’t forget any of them.
+While on your first visit, take a look around you.
 Do you feel comfortable?
 Are the rooms clean?
-Does the staff, nurses and OB/GYN seem to know what they are talking about?
-Do they stay busy with work-related things or do they find time for personal issues?
-What about the other patients?
-Do they seem like nice people or do they give you the creeps?
+Does the OB/GYN seem to know what they are talking about?
 Did you get a referral to use this person?
-Even if you have another type of doctor you see on a regular basis, you should ask for a referral.
-Don’t settle for the first, second or the one you’ve always used if you’re unhappy.
-Your pregnancy will be a very exciting time, as long as you are consistently surrounded by comfort, relaxation, peace and happiness (including when you’re at your appointments).
+Don’t settle for the doctor you’ve always used if you’re unhappy.
+Your pregnancy will be a very exciting time, as long as you are surrounded by comfort, relaxation, peace, and happiness (including when you’re at your appointments).